 With the virtual world taking over the industry, several technical questions tend to pop up.
 For instance, which platform should you choose?
 And what techniques and strategies can you employ to engage attendees?
 What level of production is expected from a virtual event?
 These are pretty common questions.
 But one of the most frequent doubts that come our way pertains to sessions.
 Obviously, content is king now more than ever.
 And speaker sessions are the biggest component here.
 But which way should you direct your efforts when it comes to live sessions vs pre-recorded ones?

 There are pros and cons to both of these options.
 Choosing the best one will depend on many factors, including the audience demographics, the goals of your event, your budget, and more.
-But in order to give you an overall idea of what each option brings to the table, we put together a comprehensive list of the good, the bad, and the ugly.
+But to give you an overall idea of what each option brings to the table, we put together a comprehensive list of the good, the bad, and the ugly.
 So keep on reading and find out everything you need to know about live sessions vs pre-recorded!

 Let’s Talk Live